jdc20181/BeffsBrowser/README.md

 **Version 2.3**

 The Fall Update, Version 2.3, will be released in late September, early October.
-You can view the release notes in the wiki, however, they are not finalized so please be aware they are subject to change until the few weeks before the release.
+See the notes in the [wiki](https://github.com/jdc20181/BeffsBrowser/wiki/Version-2.3-Planning).
+Please understand they are subject to change and even mentioned to not be final.
+Currently everything listed is being tested or has been tested.
+A final draft of release notes will be released before the release of Version 2.3

 **Archive Policy**